courtneyr-dev/post-formats-power-up/QA-TEST-PLAN.md

 **Copy this transcript:**
 ```
+DragonSlayer99  8:15 PM
-DragonSlayer99 [8:15 PM]: @everyone Raid starts in 15 minutes!
+@everyone Raid starts in 15 minutes!
 Make sure you're geared up.

+MagicMike#4521  8:16 PM
-MagicMike#4521 [8:16 PM]: I'm ready!
+I'm ready!
 Got all my potions and buffs.

+HealerQueen  8:17 PM
-HealerQueen [8:17 PM]: Tank check - who's main tanking tonight?
+Tank check - who's main tanking tonight?

+DragonSlayer99  8:18 PM
-DragonSlayer99 [8:18 PM]: I'll main tank. @IronWall can you off-tank?
+I'll main tank. @IronWall can you off-tank?

+IronWall#7893  8:19 PM
-IronWall#7893 [8:19 PM]: 👍 On it!
+👍 On it!

+HealerQueen  8:20 PM
-HealerQueen [8:20 PM]: Great.
+Great.
 I'll focus heals on Dragon, but ping me
 if off-tank needs emergency heals.

+MagicMike#4521  8:21 PM
-MagicMike#4521 [8:21 PM]: What's the DPS priority for phase 1?
+What's the DPS priority for phase 1?

+DragonSlayer99  8:22 PM
-DragonSlayer99 [8:22 PM]: Focus fire on the adds first, then boss.
+Focus fire on the adds first, then boss.
 Watch out for the AoE ground effects!

+Bowmaster  8:23 PM
-Bowmaster [8:23 PM]: Got it.
+Got it.
 I'll call out AoE warnings on voice.

+HealerQueen  8:24 PM
-HealerQueen [8:24 PM]: Remember - if you get the curse debuff,
+Remember - if you get the curse debuff,
 run to the corner immediately!

+MagicMike#4521  8:25 PM
-MagicMike#4521 [8:25 PM]: What's our wipe limit tonight?
+What's our wipe limit tonight?

+DragonSlayer99  8:26 PM
-DragonSlayer99 [8:26 PM]: Let's aim for a clear in 3 attempts.
+Let's aim for a clear in 3 attempts.
 We've practiced this enough. 💪

+IronWall#7893  8:27 PM
-IronWall#7893 [8:27 PM]: Consumables check - everyone have
+Consumables check - everyone have
 feast buffs and flasks?

+Bowmaster  8:28 PM
-Bowmaster [8:28 PM]: ✅ All set!
+✅ All set!

+HealerQueen  8:28 PM
-HealerQueen [8:28 PM]: ✅ Ready!
+✅ Ready!

+MagicMike#4521  8:29 PM
-MagicMike#4521 [8:29 PM]: ✅ Let's do this!
+✅ Let's do this!

+DragonSlayer99  8:30 PM
-DragonSlayer99 [8:30 PM]: Alright team, pulling in 60 seconds.
+Alright team, pulling in 60 seconds.
 Good luck everyone! 🗡️🛡️
 ```

 **Test Steps:**
 1. Create new post, select Chat format
 2. Paste transcript into Chat Log block
-3. Set Source: **Discord**
+3. Set Source: **Discord** (or Auto)
 4. Set Style: **Bubbles**
-5. Verify: Discord usernames with # numbers, @mentions, emoji support, role colors
+5. Verify: Discord usernames display (with # if present), @mentions in messages, emojis render

+**Common Issues:**
+- Use **2 spaces** between name and timestamp
+- Keep @ symbols in message content (like @everyone), but not in usernames at start of line

 ---